 There are other pistols appropriate for rimfire competition, but these are the most affordable and readily available.
 If you are a fan of the Sig Trailside, the Colt Woodsman or the truly exceptional Smith & Wesson model 41, then by all means, go out and shoot your favorite one.
 There are plenty of bowling pins to knock around at a local shooting league near you.

-Which .22 LR do you prefer for competitive shooting?
+Which .22 LR do you prefer for plinking or competitive shooting?
 Why did you choose that pistol?
-Tell us about it in the comments section.
+Share your answers in the comment section.